ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

   - nmap
   - tree
 * Creates an `admin` group and adds it to sudoers list
-* Creates a non-privileged user to install chef-server under and manage the system
+* Creates a user to install and manage chef-server
   - Adds passwordless sudo
   - Installs your public key in `~/.ssh/authorized_keys`
 * Disables password logins
 * Disables `root` login

-After this you should logout and login as your non-privileged user (`deploy` by default)
+After this you should logout from root and login as this user (`deploy` by default)

-`babushka ivanvanderbyl:'bootstrapped chef'` - run this as your non-privileged user (`deploy` by default)
+`babushka ivanvanderbyl:'bootstrapped chef'` - run this as the user created in the above step (`deploy` by default)

 * Ensures we have a FQHN
 * Installs Ruby 1.8.7